birda14/Arduino-CO2-Datalogger/README.md

 # Arduino-CO<sub>2</sub> eflux Datalogger
 An arduino sketch to log measurements from multiple environmental sensors to an SD card.
-For use in a soil CO<sub>2</sub> eflux chamber.
+For use in a soil CO<sub>2</sub> efflux chamber.

 ## Construction
 Required Components: